-From 1st January 2006 Kosovo has entered into an agreement "For the avoidance of double taxation with respect to taxes on income and on capital" with the Republic of Albania.
+From 1st January 2006 Kosovo has entered into an agreement "For the Avoidance of Double Taxation with Respect to Taxes on Income and on Capital" with the Republic of Albania which is effective from 1st January 2006.
 No other tax treaties are currently signed.